13 Driving Range Tips for Beginners

 Rote Practice

 This type of practice is designed to establish muscle memory.
-This was outlined in details in a study about Rote Learning from Concordia University.
+This was outlined in details in a study about Rote Learning from Concordia University

 Golf, more than any other sport, requires the participant to develop muscle memory in so many different ways.

-What I mean is that the myriad of swings required to play the game demands that we have a unique skill set when it comes to our ability to master them.
-The only way to do this is through repetitive practice.
+What I mean is that the myriad of swings required to play the golf game demands that we have a unique skill set when it comes to our ability to master them.

 Playing golf is like eating…it is something that has to come naturally.